-The DFE highlights the risks of new technologies:
+The DfE highlights the risks of new technologies:

 'The use of technology has become a significant component of many safeguarding issues.
 Child sexual exploitation; radicalisation; sexual predation- technology often provides the platform that facilitates harm.
+An effective approach to online safety empowers a school or college to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.
 The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk: